-When an SMS message is received by one of your Twilio numbers, Twilio makes an HTTP request to the SMS Request URL configured for that number, and will be looking for directions in TwiML describing how to handle that incoming message.
-You must return a valid TwiML document in order to receive the SMS.
+When an incoming SMS or MMS message is received by one of your Twilio numbers, Twilio makes an HTTP request to the A MESSAGE COMES IN option configured for this number.
+This Twilio app needs to then respond with valid TwiML directions describing how to handle that incoming message.

 In order to receive incoming messages, without sending an auto-response, the Twilio app should respond with a simple empty Response -

 <Response></Response>.
 Read on for more details and instructions to get your Twilio phone number configured for this use case.